oxinus/whatsapp-clone-/README.md

 download or clone app

-go to project directory and open terminal
+go to app directory and open terminal

 type npm i (to install all dependencies)